 A bass was painted on the head of the bass drum.

 When shot at, the dove dove into the bushes.

 A seamstress and a sewer fell down into a sewer line.

 The insurance was invalid for the invalid.

 There was a row among the oarsmen about how to row.

 They were too close to the door to close it.

 The buck does funny things when the does are present.

-the farmer taught his sow to sow.
+To help with planting, the farmer taught his sow to sow.

 The wind was too strong to wind the sail.